-White clover (Trifolium repens), also known as Dutch clover, is a cool-season perennial that is often found growing in patches along roadsides and in pastures and lawns.
+White clover (Trifolium repens), also known as Dutch clover, is a cool-season perennial that is often found growing in patches along roadsides, pastures, and lawns.
 It is a low-growing plant with creeping stems (stolons) that produce roots and shoots at nodes (joints) along the stem, which helps the plant to spread.
-It has trifoliate leaves which consist of 3 oval-shaped leaflets.
+It has trifoliate leaves, which consist of 3 oval-shaped leaflets.
 There is usually a characteristic white, crescent-shaped band on each leaflet.
 White flowers (often tinged with pink) appear in early summer.
 The flower heads consist of 40 to 80 florets (individual flowers) in a cluster measuring ½ to 1 ½ inches in diameter.
 It reproduces by seed and by creeping stolons.

-Before starting a weed control program, homeowners should realize that complete eradication of a weed from the landscape is not practical.
-A more practical approach is to manage (not eradicate) the weed by limiting the infestation to a tolerable level.
+Before starting a weed control program, homeowners should realize that completely eradicating a weed from the landscape is not practical.
+A more realistic approach is to manage (not eradicate) the weed by limiting the infestation to a tolerable level.

 Control in Lawns

-Cultural Control: Maintaining the health and density of your lawn is the best method for preventing weed problems.
-Proper mowing height, irrigation and fertilization of the turfgrass are the best defense against weeds.
+Cultural Control: Maintaining the health and density of home lawns is the best method for preventing weed problems.
+Proper mowing height, weekly irrigation, and fertilization of the turfgrass are the best defense against weeds.
 Test the soil for proper lime and fertilizer applications.
 For more information on these topics, see the following fact sheets: HGIC 1201, Fertilizing Lawns; HGIC 1205, Mowing Lawns; HGIC 1207, Watering Lawns; and HGIC 1652, Soil Testing.

-If white clover does become a problem in a turf area it can be dug up easily before it is well established.
-Large patches may be too difficult to dig up and an herbicide may be required.
+If white clover does become a problem in a turf area, it can be dug up easily before it is well established.
+Large patches may be too difficult to dig up, and an herbicide may be used.

 - Ferti-lome Weed-Out Lawn Weed Killer – Contains Trimec® Concentrate